|Nutritional Guidelines (per serving)|

 Commercially-prepared veggie burgers are easy enough to buy at the supermarket, but considering it is simple to make your own, why would you bother with store-bought?
 When you prepare these black bean burgers yourself, you can make your own flavor combinations, eliminating additives and preservatives.
 Let's face it—meatless burgers can be quite bland, void of any interesting taste.
 But by adding a bit of cayenne pepper and hot sauce, you can easily spice up a basic vegetarian and vegan black bean burger patty, maybe even making it the hit of the barbecue.
 Serve on a bun with your favorite burger toppings and condiments.
 (If you are vegan and like mayo, choose a vegan mayonnaise variety.)

-- Optional: 1/2 red or yellow bell pepper, diced
+1/2 large red or yellow bell pepper, diced

 Gather the ingredients.

 Mash the beans in a large bowl and add onion, hot sauce, bell pepper, if using, cayenne pepper, egg substitute, and breadcrumbs.
 Mix until well combined.

 If pan-frying, heat a tablespoon or so of oil in a skillet and lightly fry until a nice outer crust forms.
 Or, fire up the grill and barbecue your black bean veggie burgers over medium heat.

 - You can vary the amount of spice in the burger by using more or less hot sauce or cayenne pepper.
 Since the hot sauce adds a little bit of liquid, be sure to adjust the consistency accordingly.
 You can also experiment by adding chopped hot chilis to taste.